 The Critical Turkey

-The critical turkey would not have made this mistake.
+The Critical Turkey would not have made this mistake.
 Using its critical reasoning skills, it would have questioned the motives of the humans.
 It would have asked what their interest was in feeding it, a turkey, and what the humans might get out of it.
-It would have looked at other evidence, maybe talked to the horses from the neighbouring stables, and being a keen researcher, might even have sought access to the books of the farm (good luck with that one though!
+It would have looked at other evidence, maybe talked to the horses from the neighbouring stables, and being a keen researcher, might even have sought to triangulate, by getting access to the books of the farm (good luck with that one though!
 The gatekeeper problem here is literal).
 After carefully weighing the different interpretations of what was going on, it would have concluded that it was not safe for it to stay with the humans.
 It would have plotted its escape from the compound, and pursued a life in freedom, joining a rafter of wild turkeys roaming the forests.
 Critical reasoning, in this case, would have been a life-saver.

 Doesn’t sound plausible?
 Well, turkeys are smarter than you think!